awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 The following policy grants users permission to view security groups in the Amazon EC2 console, and to add and remove inbound and outbound rules for existing security groups that have the tag `Department=Test`\.

-**Note**
-You can't modify outbound rules for EC2\-Classic security groups\.
-For more information about security groups, see [Amazon EC2 Security Groups for Linux Instances](using-network-security.md)\.

 In the first statement, the `ec2:DescribeTags` action allows users to view tags in the console, which makes it easier for users to identify the security groups that they are allowed to modify\.

 ```